MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 When you're running containerized applications, you need to understand what's happening inside your stack.

-This article was written to help you get better understanding of logging and observability.
+This article and [repository](https://github.com/MarcusHoltz/grafana-loki-alloy-homelab-monitoring-stack) were written to help you get better understanding of logging and observability.

 If you want to try this out yourself on system prepared for you, check out the free labs available for Grafana at [killercoda.com](https://killercoda.com/het-tanis/course/Linux-Labs/102-monitoring-linux-logs).